This post contains affiliate links. For more information, please read our disclosure policy.

-If you’ve been living under a big mossy rock in the forest for the last ten years let me briefly explain the concept.
+If you’ve been living under a big mossy rock in the forest for the last ten years, let me briefly explain the concept.
 Airbnb is kind of like the beautiful child of Couchsurfing and old-fashioned hotels.
-Like Couchsurfing, Airbnb hosts are opening up their own home for you stay in.
+Like Couchsurfing, Airbnb hosts are opening up their own homes for you to stay in.
 Unlike Couchsurfing, you are not obliged to spend time with your hosts.

 Before I go on, let me just get something off my chest.
 Getting enough sleep wherever you are is supremely important to your health.
-When traveling you often have to make do with beds that aren’t exactly fit for purpose, this is generally unavoidable.
-If your bed at home isn’t up to scratch however you have no excuse.
-No excuse at all!
-Make sure your sleeping surface is the right fit for you.
-Sorry, rant over!
+When traveling, you often have to make do with beds that aren’t exactly fit for purpose.

 The new kid on the block.
-Workaway, like Couchsurfing, is cultural exchange platform that can save travelers a mound of money and also give them that cozy experience they so desire.
+Work away, like Couchsurfing, is a cultural exchange platform that can save travelers a mound of money and also give them that cozy experience they so desire.

 For a small annual registration fee (around $30), travelers can gain access to a vast database of volunteer style opportunities around the world.
 Volunteers or ‘workawayers’ receive accommodation, and often food, in exchange for doing a set amount of duties every day.

-If you’re interested in socializing with like-minded people during your travels then staying at hostels are the right place for you!
+If you’re interested in socializing with like-minded people during your travels, then staying at hostels is the right place for you!
 For so many decades now, hostels are what most backpackers stay at to cut down their cost and as well to meet people if they are traveling alone.